 What to Plant with Verbena

 With its long bloom season, heat tolerance, and wide range of growth habits, Verbena is one of the most versatile blooming plants in the modern garden.
 From spreading groundcover types to airy pollinator favorites and compact container selections, Verbena plays well with an incredible variety of companion plants.
-But the plants you pair with Verbena can dramatically influence how it performs and how your garden looks.
-This Blog will help you discover what to plant with Verbena in garden beds, borders, and containers, so you can build a cohesive, low-maintenance landscape filled with color and movement.
+This Garden Blog will help you discover what to plant with Verbena in garden beds, borders, and containers, so you can build a cohesive, low-maintenance landscape filled with color and movement.

 Shop Verbena Online!
 We Ship Premium Varieties to your Door.